 Risk management is embedded in the Group's management systems.
-The Company deployed a process to identify, evaluate and manage the significant risks faced by the core business of the Group during the financial year and up to the date of the Statement for inclusion in the annual report while the Board is in the process of formulating a structured risk management framework to identify, evaluate, control, report and monitor significant risk.
+The Company has established a Risk Management Committee comprising members of Senior Management and the Chief Executive Officer to identify, evaluate and manage the significant risks faced by the core business of the Group during the financial year.
+The Risk Management Framework have been continually reviewed by the Risk Management Committee to identify, evaluate, control, and monitor significant risk.